JinYang88/JinYang88.github.io/_pages/includes/intro.md

-I am a final-year Ph.D candidate at the Chinese University of Hong Kong, under the supervision of <a
+I received my Ph.D degree at the Chinese University of Hong Kong, under the supervision of <a
     href="https://www.cse.cuhk.edu.hk/lyu/">Prof. Michael R. Lyu</a>.
 I got my Bachelor's (2018) and Master's (2020) degree from Sun Yat-Sen University in <a href="http://inpluslab.com/">InPlus Lab</a>, under the supervision of <a href="https://www.cse.cuhk.edu.hk/lyu/">Prof. Zibin ZHENG </a>.